DanialArab/API/Creating an API/README.md

 + URLconf is a set of patterns that django tries to match with the requested URL to find the correct view.
 A view in django is a python function that accepts a web request and delivers a web response.
 In django, a request is touted through urls.py and then to the corresponding function in views.py.
 + Each view needs to be mapped to the corresponding URL pattern, which is done using a Python module called URLconf
 + URLConf is a set of patterns that django tries to match with the requested URL to find the correct view.
 A view in django is a Python function that accepts a web request and delivers a web response.
 In django, a request is routed through urls.py and then to the corresponding function in views.py.
-+ Every URLConf module must contain a variable urlpatterns which is a set of URL patterns to be matched against the requested URL
++ Every URLConf module must contain a variable urlpatterns which is a set of URL patterns to be matched against the requested URL.
+In my urls.py:

-+
+        from django.urls import path
+        from . import views

+        urlpatterns = [

+            path('api/countries', views.countries_list),
+            path('api/countries/<int:pk>', views.countries_detail)

+        ]

+also in my urls.py file inside the worldCountries project:

+        from django.contrib import admin
+        from django.urls import path, include

+        urlpatterns = [
+            path('admin/', admin.site.urls),
+            path('', include('countries.urls')),
+        ]

+<a name="17"></a>
+### Register model with admin site